quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 ### Circular Error Model

 This error model defines 10 symptoms, and 10 error mechanisms with two symptoms.
-One of the error mechanisms, the "bad error", also has a syndrome (`L0`).
+One of the error mechanisms, the "bad error", also has a frame change (`L0`).
 If the symptoms are nodes, and error mechanisms connect two nodes, then the model forms the 10 node circular graph.